lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 precincts as an individual, separate district, then randomly agglomerating neighbouring precincts until the desired number of districts is reached.

-While this "standard simulation algorithm" enjoys a certain degree of success, it has one crippling weakness.
+While this standard iterative algorithm enjoys a certain degree of success, it has one crippling weakness.
 The way in which this class of algorithms operates necessarily explores only a tiny subset of all possible districting plans.
 Subsequent work pointed out this flaw: \citeauthor{mm2018} wrote that